mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ## 1 Introduction

 To deploy apps to Tencent, you will first have to purchase your cloud resources.
-You can then manage these resources from within the Mendix Developer Portal as described below in [Cluster and Namespace Management](#cluster-namespace).
+You can then manage these resources from within the Mendix ATM as described below in [Cluster and Namespace Management](#cluster-namespace).

 Once the cluster has been registered, and a namespace created, team members with *Deploy App* rights can create environments and deploy an app.

-This document explains how to use the Mendix Developer Portal to manage your clusters and namespaces, and deploy an app.
+This document explains how to use the Mendix ATM to manage your clusters and namespaces, and deploy an app.

 ## 2 Prerequisites for Deploying an App